I-Dont-Remember/buildingonslack/content/en/docs/slack/slack-workflow-builder-http-request-tool.md

 ## Slack Workflow Send HTTP Request

 If you haven't left the page already, you likely are interested in playing around with the tool that lets you send outgoing webhooks in Slack workflows.

-There is a [Workflow Buddy Demo app](https://github.com/happybara-io/WorkflowBuddy#demo-app) that you can install and play around with in your workspace, then if it handles your use case you can explore their other options for [Running Workflow Buddy](https://github.com/happybara-io/WorkflowBuddy#running-workflow-buddy).
+There is a [Workflow Buddy Demo app](https://github.com/happybara-io/WorkflowBuddy#demo-app) that you can install and play around with in your workspace.
+If it handles your use case, you can the explore the other options for [Running Workflow Buddy](https://github.com/happybara-io/WorkflowBuddy#running-workflow-buddy) - the Cloud version is currently on a waitlist, but it is self-hostable for free.

+Best of luck, and if you run into any issues, check the [docs & support resources](https://github.com/happybara-io/WorkflowBuddy#support)!